AppliedAcousticsChalmers/nidaqmxAio/README.md

 Run `python run_meas.py <simulation time> <sample rate>` with additional arguments for channel input/outputs.

 The script is built without external triggering/clocking devices in mind.
 Due to system delays that cannot be deterministically calculated, the test signals are zero padded to avoid truncated ends.
 Type `python run_meas.py --help` for information on the additional arguments.
-Measurements are saved in the directory `acquired_data` in the format `meas_<YYMMDD>.py` if `-sv True`, or `-pp <=!no>` is set.
-You will be asked for a microphone pre-amplification factor whick defaults to `1` if left blank.
+Measurements are saved in the directory `acquired_data\measurements_<YYMMDD>\` in the format `meas_<YYMMDD>.py` by specifying the desired filename, using `-sv filename`.
 During measurements, a live post-processing preview is displayed, presenting the spectra of reference and measured channel, transfer function (using the H1 estimator), impulse response and coherence.
 The reference channel can be selected from a list after running the script (leave blank to select the first channel on the list).

 #### Input arguments